Want the best welcome to New Orleans? Stay at the beautiful Catahoula Hotel! Here’s what you can expect in this review.

 I am not exaggerating when I say that if New Orleans weren’t such a fun, vibrant city to explore, I would’ve been perfectly content to hole up at the Catahoula Hotel for a few days to sip Pisco in the courtyard with a good book.
 But alas… we took our adventures outside the hotel.
 Stay tuned for more from New Orleans!

-This post was sponsored by the New Orleans Convention & Visitors Bureau.
+This post was sponsored by New Orleans & Company.
 Opinions, musings and confessions are, as always, all my own.